Discover paradise at this top rated beach location.

 The main bedroom has a double bed, plus a single bed at the far end.
 The small second bedroom has a single bed (and includes a cot which can be moved).
 The smaller third bedroom leads off the second.
 The cottage will therefore sleep five if the main bedroom is used as a family room, but four people will be more comfortable.

-The cottage is within an AONB (Area of Outstanding Natural Beauty), 2.2 miles from the South West Coast Path at Hartland Quay.
+The cottage is within an AONB (Area of Outstanding Natural Beauty).
+It is 2.2 miles from the South West Coast Path at Hartland Quay.
 The area has appeared in a number of films.
 Hartland Abbey (1.3 miles away) is the location for the Malory Towers series; the local area and in particular Clovelly (7 miles away) features throughout The Guernsey Literary and Potato Peel Pie Society; Hartland Quay was the location for Rebecca; Hartland and Black Pool Mill appeared in The Night Manager.

 How to get here: depart the M5 at Junction 27, follow the signs to Barnstaple, Bideford, Hartland and then Stoke.